10 Operations and Analytics

 10.3.5 Simulating a component of our process

-multiple times to create simulated data sets.
-This is what we see in figure 10.5.
+Like many of the topics we have discussed, simulation is a large and complicated topic.
+It is also incredibly useful for the problem that we are facing.
+We have already seen multiple ways to simulate data.
+We have used rexp and rnorm multiple times to create simulated data sets.
+This is what we are seeing in figure 10.5.
 We are creating random numbers based on parameters for exponential or normal distributions.
-What do we do if we have a data set and want to simulate it under different conditions?
-How do we know what distribution to fit to approximate the data?
+What do we do if we simply have a data set and we want to simulate it under different conditions?
+How do we know what distribution to fit that will approximate the data?

 #-----------------------------------------------------------------